 Welcome to my personal page on the Louis J. Blume Library website.
 I am an teaching librarian and full professor at the Blume Library.
 I specialize in instruction addressing information retrieval methods for researchers in higher education.
 I work with faculty, graduate students, and undergraduate students, and other patrons to provide context for finding, evaluating, and using information sources.
-I liaise with the following schools & departments: Biology, the Bill Greehey School of Business, Computer Science, Counseling, Economics, History, Mathematics, and Psychology.
+I also manage the Library website and develop research help guides.

 My greatest personal strength is a love of learning and a curiosity about the world.
-This desire to explore is how I ended up being a librarian.
+This desire to explore is why I became a librarian.
 I love to learn with others, read, develop new ideas, and communicate.
-I encourage you to contact me with ways I can work with you or help you achieve your information-seeking goals.
+I encourage you to contact me with ways I can work with you or help you achieve your goals.

 You can find out more about me:

 My research consultations will be conducted online via Zoom.

 For these appointments, you will be sent another email, with a link, for the consultation.
 Use the Zoom website for Getting Started information, including how to use on Windows, Macs and mobile.
 Note: If you have never used Zoom before, you will have to download the Zoom desktop client or the app (mobile).
 This service is only available to students and employees at St. Mary's University.

 I aim to help others achieve their research goals by teaching them to recognize the most relevant and useful information for their information needs.
 I endeavor to lead conversations that increase the scope of knowledge sources while fostering curiosity about the research process.